As a Star Wars junkie, I know what it feels like to crave more about the lore and the whole history of the universe that George Lucas created.

 - Labyrinth of Evil

 At the end of the day, tastes differ.
 There will always be an ongoing debate on what’s best in the Star Wars fandom.
-Hate it or like it, I think energetic back and forth between fans is what keeps generations interested in this universe.
+Hate it or like it, I think energetic back and forth between fans is what keeps generations interested in this universe (and its expanded universe)

 So go ahead, tell us what your top novels are, and don’t be afraid to hash out and defend your thoughts!